pal-stdr/toy-mlir-out-of-tree-tutorial/README.md

 - `ch-0-1-prep-mlir-template`: How to collect and setup the `MLIR out-of-tree` template.
 - `ch-0-2-prep-toy-scaffold`: How to setup just `Toy` compiler project scaffold.
 [Note: Without using/collecting the lexer, parser codes.]
 - `ch-1-toy-parser`: How to collect & setup lexer, parser from `llvm-18-src-build` (i.e. `llvm-project`) for Toy language.
 - `ch-2-0-init-setup-toy-dialect`: Setting up the Dialect headers and lib.
-No changes in `tools/toy-compiler/toy-compiler.cpp`
+No important changes in `tools/toy-compiler/toy-compiler.cpp`
 - More coming....